London, New York and Beyond: How to Have a Luxury Trip for Much Less Than You Think

 Finally, one surefire way of finding the best deals is to simply find the destination with the cheapest deals before actually deciding where to go.
 Of course, sometimes this isn’t possible, but whether its a decision between two cities, a shortlist of Paris, New York, London, Singapore etc. or even a completely open choice, having even a little flexibility on destinations means keeping costs as low as possible right from the start.

-Any trip will involve spending – this is unavoidable.
+Any trip will involve spending - this is unavoidable.
 However, the above list should give a few ideas on how to save money whilst getting the best value.
-A sensible budget does not necessarily equate to low-cost hotel rooms and takeaway food – planning ahead and researching offers is guaranteed to yield savings and with the option of serviced apartments, luxury accommodation is much more accessible than ever before.
+A sensible budget does not necessarily equate to low-cost hotel rooms and takeaway food - planning ahead and researching offers is guaranteed to yield savings and with the option of furnished apartments in New York, London, etc, luxury accommodation is much more accessible than ever before.
 The big cities like New York and London may well have their expensive attractions and landmarks, but it’s worth remembering they also have plenty of free things to do and luxury is not synonymous with high cost.